-It’s most common in the legs and is often caused by not moving for long periods, which reduces blood pressure.
+It’s most common in the legs and is often caused by not moving for long periods.

-Symptoms of deep vein thrombosis include pain, swelling, and increased temperature in the affected leg.
+Symptoms of deep vein thrombosis include pain, swelling in only one leg, and increased temperature in the affected leg.

 Managing Leg Pain After Spinal Cord Injury